 - Snow Queen (2002) had the White Bear Hotel.

-- The "Prancing Pony" of Bree and the "Green Dragon" of Hobbiton in The Lord of the Rings.
+- The "Prancing Pony" of Bree, the "Green Dragon" of Bywater and the Golden Perch Inn in Stock in The Lord of the Rings.

 - Tortall, the setting of many of Tamora Pierce's books, has a couple.
 Most notable is The Dancing Dove, but there is also a mention of a place called The Jugged Hare in Squire.
 (Jugged Hare is an English dish).